Managing CKD in Summer

 The following are examples of fruits and vegetables you can eat that are good for your kidney health:

 If you feel snacky and have an aversion to a rigid plant-based diet, here are quick snack ideas that are also easy on your kidneys.
-Still, you need to watch your protein limits for the day.
+Still, you need to watch how you're limiting your protein intake for the day.
 These foods consist of common items often found in the fridge and pantry:

 To learn more about the specific vitamins and nutrients these snacks contain and why they’re beneficial for your kidney health, read more about these healthy snack ideas.